aloysiusChng/DEnVGrp3Proj/typst_poster.typ

 = Further Suggestions for Interactivity
 <further-suggestions-for-interactivity>
-Implementing dynamic UI updates such as changing the map title or legend based on the selected age group or year.
-Use 'shinycssloaders' to show loading animations while data is being processed or the map is being updated.
-Additionally, we could also provide options for users to download filtered data and visualizations as images or CSV files would add significant value to the user experience.
+We propose implementing dynamic UI updates, such as changing the map title or legend based on the selected age group or year.
+Additionally, using 'shinycssloaders' will provide loading animations while data is being processed or the map is being updated.
+Furthermore, offering options for users to download filtered data and visualizations as images or CSV files would significantly enhance the user experience.

+Another recommendation is to implement conditional highlighting on the map based on user-defined criteria, such as highlighting areas with population growth above a certain percentage or areas with a high density of elderly residents.
+Finally, integrating a time slider with play/pause controls would allow users to see changes over time automatically, providing a more interactive and informative experience.

 = Conclusion
 <conclusion>